Comparative analysis of comprehensive oral microbiota profiles in patients with periodontitis of varying severity

 Abstract

-BACKGROUND: The oral cavity (OC) is known to be a favorable environment for the reproduction and biological activity of most microorganisms.
-At the same time, both positive symbiotic interactions and negative effects on the soft tissues of the periodontal complex, including representatives of the normal microflora, are observed.
+BACKGROUND: The oral cavity provides a favorable environment for the growth and metabolic activity of diverse microorganisms.
+This includes both beneficial symbiotic microorganisms and species capable of exerting pathogenic effects on the soft tissues of the periodontium, including certain members of the normal oral microbiota.

-MATERIALS AND METHODS: The authors of the article conducted a comparative analysis of the frequency of various bacterial pathogens in the oral cavity (OC) among patients with periodontitis of varying severity and a control group (CG) of healthy individuals, as well as their role in the etiology of periodontal complex diseases.
+METHODS: The authors conducted a comparative analysis of the prevalence of various bacterial pathogens in the oral cavity of patients with periodontitis of varying severity and healthy individuals in the control group, and assessed their role in the etiology of periodontal diseases.

 Full Text